Thisisbailin/Script2Video/docs/cloud-sync-plan.md

 4. Gradually enable for a percentage of users (feature flag).

 Implementation Notes for This Codebase
-- Separate "project data" sync from "secrets" sync; treat as distinct pipelines.
-- Do not allow save before a successful initial pull (add gating flag).
+- Project sync uses normalized tables and a delta payload; `/api/project` supports:
+  - GET: reconstruct full ProjectData from tables.
+  - PUT: accept `delta` (preferred) or full `projectData` for initial load.
+- Secrets sync remains independent.
-- Use server-issued version (not Date.now on client) for conflict checks.
+- Use server-issued `updated_at` from meta for conflict checks.
-- Replace full-document PUT with PATCH-like operations where feasible.
-- Record and surface sync errors in UI, not just console logs.
+- Surface sync errors in UI with actionable detail.

 Checklist (Minimum for Production)
 - Server-side OCC with version IDs and 409 conflicts.